Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

    30) "92"
 ```

 See!
-There is always an alternative to get around...
-Finally, to generate list of student's score on history. we can use:
+"When one door closes, another opens.", there is always alternatives to get around...
+Finally, to generate list of students' score on history.
 ```
 FT.AGGREGATE Students:idx *
    LOAD 1 @studentName